DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: DNN2LR

 Based on the model weights $\mathop W$ in the trained LR model, we conduct the searching procedure for useful cross feature fields according to their contribution measured on the validation set.
 Here, $\mathop X\nolimits_{valid}^{original}$ and $\mathop X\nolimits_{valid}^{cross}$ denote original features and candidate cross features on the validation set respectively.
 Pseudocode of the searching procedure is presented in Alg. \ref{alg:searching}.
 Moreover, the steps 7-12 in Alg. \ref{alg:searching} are paralleled with multi-threading implementation, where the measuring of each candidate cross feature field is conducted on one thread.

-The main idea in Alg. \ref{alg:searching} is that, based on parameters in the trained LR model, we measure the contribution in AUC of each candidate cross feature field on the validation set, and select those have positive contribution as the final set $\mathop S\nolimits^*$ of cross feature fields.
-This searching procedure is easy and effective.
-The reason why we can use such an easy searching strategy is that, the DNN2LR approach can generate a compact and accurate candidate set of cross feature fields according to the interpretation inconsistency in DNN, and the searching procedure can greatly benefit from this.
+The main idea in Alg. \ref{alg:searching} is that, based on parameters in the trained LR model, we measure the contribution in AUC of each candidate cross feature field on the validation set, and iteratively select those have positive contribution as the final set $\mathop S\nolimits^*$ of cross feature fields.